fiveisprime/az-login/README.md

 * *clientSecret* - The password/secret of the service principal that should be used to authenticate with Azure.

-* *interactiveLoginHandler* - A function that will be called whenever an interactive login occurs. `az-login` will acquire the "device code", copy it to the clipboard, and then execute this function, passing in the copied device code.
+* *interactiveLoginHandler* - A function that will be called whenever an interactive login occurs. `az-login` will acquire the "device code", copy it to the clipboard, and then execute this function, passing in the copied device code, along with the console message it would have printed.
 This allows consumers of `az-login` to customize how they display this information to their end-users.
-This function is called syncronously, and afterwards, will immediately launch the end-users default browser to the neccessary authentication page (`https://aka.ms/devicelogin`).
+This function is called syncronously, and afterwards, will immediately launch the end-users default browser (unless suppressed via the `suppressBrowser` option) to the neccessary authentication page (`https://aka.ms/devicelogin`).

     ```javascript
     const { login } = require("az-login");
-    const { credentials } = await login({ interactiveLoginHandler: (code) => {
+    const { credentials } = await login({ interactiveLoginHandler: (code, message) => {
         // Do something with the device code, in order to notify your users to
         // complete the authentication process in the browser that will be launched
+        // or simply customize the standard message (e.g. console.log(`[Some Prefix] ${message}`))
     }});

+* *serviceClientId* - Provide a custom Azure AD client ID that will be used when presenting the end-user with the consent screen, during an interactive login.
+If unspecified, the "Microsoft Cross Platform CLI" identity will be used, which may be confusing.

+* *serviceName* - Provide a custom service name that will be included in the User Agent string for tracking.
+Defaults to `az-login`.

 * *subscriptionId* - The ID of the subscription that should be auto-selected for managing the Azure account.
 Setting this "disables" the logic for attempting to resolve a subscription ID automatically and/or prompting the user for a selection.

+* *suppressBrowser* - Specifies whether to disable automatically launching the end-user's default browser when performing an interactive login.
+Defaults to `false`.

 * *tenantId* - The ID of the Azure Active Directory (AAD) tenant that the specified service principal is defined within.

-* *serviceName* - Provide a custom service name that will be included in the User Agent string for tracking.

-* *serviceClientId* - Provide a custom Azure AD client ID that will be used when presenting the end-user with the consent screen, during an interactive login.
-If unspecified, the "Microsoft Cross Platform CLI" identity will be used, which may be confusing.

 #### LoginResult